How to Evaluate Speech Translation with Source-Aware Neural MT Metrics: Limitations

-\appendixsection{Systems' Ranking Correlation} As further confirmation of the reliability of our synthetic variants of COMET and MetricX, we verified the preservation of the ranking among the ST systems by calculating the correlations between the system scores on the entire test sets.For each synthetic variant (based on either ASR- or BT-generated sources) of each source-aware metric, and for every test set and language pair, we computed the correlation between the scores of the six ST systems considered in our experiments as measured by the synthetic and by the corresponding standard version of the metric.
+\appendixsection{Systems' Ranking Correlation} As further confirmation of the reliability of our synthetic variants of COMET and MetricX, we verified the preservation of the ranking among the ST systems by calculating the correlations between the system scores on the entire test sets.
+For each synthetic variant (based on either ASR- or BT-generated sources) of each source-aware metric, and for every test set and language pair, we computed the correlation between the scores of the six ST systems considered in our experiments as measured by the synthetic and by the corresponding standard version of the metric.
 The values shown in Table~\ref{table:sys_corr} are averages of these correlations across all language pairs in the two datasets, and are reported both for the controlled setting, where the alignment between reference translations and source audio is known, and for the uncontrolled setting, where it is not.
-As we can see, the correlation is always higher than 0.99, with the only exception of OWSM with known audio-reference alignment on MuST-C. The generation of synthetic sources with SeamlessM4T with unknown alignment ({\tt ASRsm-md}, {\tt ASRsm-nl}) emerges as the only method that has correlations higher than 0.9999 on both metrics and datasets.
-However, correlations are very high for all methods.
+As we can see, the correlation is always higher than 0.99, with the only exception of OWSM with known audio-reference alignment on MuST-C. However, correlations are very high for all methods.
 This enforces that not only systems' rankings are stable regardless of the source and condition, but also the differences between the scores obtained by different systems are not significantly impacted by the chosen method.